-ATM-associated cancer risk 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15
+ATM-associated cancer risk 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14

 - Women with ATM mutations have a risk for breast cancer that is significantly increased over the 12.5% lifetime risk for women in the general population of the United States.
 The increase in risk may be especially significant at young ages. - Men and women with ATM mutations have an increased risk for pancreatic cancer.
 The exact risk has not yet been established, but the available data suggests that the risk is approximately 5% to age 80.
 The risk may be higher in individuals with a family history of pancreatic cancer. - Men with mutations in ATM have an increased risk for prostate cancer.
-There is also evidence that prostate cancers in men with ATM mutations are more likely to be aggressive. - There is some evidence that individuals with ATM mutations have an increased risk for other cancers, including melanoma, gastric, colorectal, and ovarian cancer.
-However, the increase in risk may be small, and there are currently no medical management guidelines related to these cancers. - Although there are increased risks for cancer in men and women with mutations in ATM, there are interventions that may reduce these risks.
+There is also evidence that prostate cancers in men with ATM mutations are more likely to be aggressive. - There have been studies to investigate the possibility that patients with ATM mutations have an increased risk for a wide range of other cancers, including melanoma, gastric, and ovarian cancer.
+However, the data are not conclusive at this time, the increase in risk may be small, and there are currently no medical management guidelines related to these cancers. - Although there are increased risks for cancer in men and women with mutations in ATM, there are interventions that may reduce these risks.
 Guidelines from the National Comprehensive Cancer Network (NCCN) that may apply are listed below.
 Since information about the cancer risks associated with ATM mutations is relatively new, and there is still some uncertainty about the best ways to reduce these risks, it may be appropriate to interpret these results in consultation with cancer genetics experts in this emerging area of knowledge.